francescopatane96/eNERVE/README.md

  7. Autoimmunity and allergenicity module: Alignment based method
  8. Selection and scoring module
  9. Linear epitope predictor module: Epitopepredict
- 10. Conservation module
+ 10. Conservation module between proteome1 and proteome2, if proteome2 is added to the analysis
  11. Output generation module
  ***

- # Instructions for stand-alone installation with docker:
+ # Instructions for stand-alone installation with docker: under development

  ***
  # Instructions for local installation (tested with python3.10 and 3.7 versions in linux/ubuntu/unix os environment):